 OpenStack vs VMware: A Technical and Strategic Comparison

 Scalability: OpenStack powers clouds with millions of vCPUs (e.g., Walmart, China Mobile).
-VMware is ideal for traditional enterprise workloads but may hit cost and scaling ceilings.

-Flexibility: OpenStack’s modular architecture supports any storage backend, hypervisor, or SDN plugin.
-VMware offers a tightly integrated stack with less room for customization.
+Flexibility: OpenStack's modular architecture supports any storage backend, hypervisor, or SDN plugin.

 Use Cases: OpenStack is popular with telcos, cloud providers, and large e-commerce platforms.
-VMware remains dominant in conservative enterprise IT environments.

 Enterprise Success Stories